dennisinteractive/dennis_cache_warmer/README.md

 * Or let drush create a temporary admin user:`drush dennis-cache-warm --autouser http://auth.example.com` This requires drush to be running on the same server as the site.

 To use custom paths, rather than the built in ones ( _/, /news, /reviews, /contact-us_ ) give the **--paths** option the absolute path to a text file that has paths listed, one per line: `drush dennis-cache-warm --autouser --paths=/home/vagrant/repos/dennis_distro_7/sites/autoexpressuk/warm_cache.txt http://auth.example.com`

+To use with maintenance mode off use the --mode option: `drush dennis-cache-warm --mode=off http://auth.example.com`